caplena/knowledge-base/docs/Customize-Reports.md

 - Copy the generated link and share it with external users.
 - (Optional) Set a password for additional security.
 - (Optional) Add an expiration date to limit access over time.

+**Embed a Report in Other Platforms**

+You can also embed a Caplena report directly into a website, or any other tool.

+- After enabling the Shareable Link, click “Copy embed code”.

+- Paste the code into any tool that supports HTML or iframe embedding

+- The embedded report will update automatically as you make changes in Caplena.

+🔒 External users viewing the embedded report do not need a Caplena account.